 - Find others who understand your illness.
 Support groups provide the reassurance that you’re not alone in your struggle with mental illness, and a group can offer strategies for thriving in a world that often doesn’t understand you.

 But the most effective way to fight against the stigma is to deprive it of the darkness it needs to grow.
-That’s why it’s so important each time someone steps forward with their story of coping with mental illness.
-Every story reveals evidence that people with mental illnesses can successfully navigate the challenges of their disorders and still live productive lives.
+That’s why it’s so important for people to step forward with their stories of coping with mental illness.
+Every story reveals evidence that people with mental illnesses can successfully navigate the challenges of their disorders and live productive lives.

 That’s especially true when the storyteller is a well-known journalist who can serve as an example of how mental illness need not rule out a successful career.
 But each story matters, even yours, because telling your story reveals, to the important people in your life, the truth of mental illness and the way it touches us all.
 If you or someone you know is struggling with depression or mental illness, please click this link to find a list of helpful and supportive mental health resources.
 Please know you are not alone, and there are organizations and network groups out there to help you navigate these troubling times.

 To receive updates about news and events from the United Brain Association, or to get updates about current and upcoming research projects funded by donation dollars given to UBA, please subscribe to our newsletter here.
 To learn how you can donate to the most promising medical research projects supported by the United Brain Association, please click here.
 United, we’ll find cures to brain disorders and diseases worldwide.